VincentToups/GenerativeMusicLectureV2/README.md

     combinations('A B C'.split(' '),'X Y Z'.split(' '),'Q R S'.split(' '))

     -> [["A","X","Q"],["B","X","Q"],["C","X","Q"],["A","Y","Q"],["B","Y","Q"],["C","Y","Q"],["A","Z","Q"],["B","Z","Q"],["C","Z","Q"],["A","X","R"],["B","X","R"],["C","X","R"],["A","Y","R"],["B","Y","R"],["C","Y","R"],["A","Z","R"],["B","Z","R"],["C","Z","R"],["A","X","S"],["B","X","S"],["C","X","S"],["A","Y","S"],["B","Y","S"],["C","Y","S"],["A","Z","S"],["B","Z","S"],["C","Z","S"]]

+Now that we have a feel for it, how does it work?

+Well, first of all, edge cases: if we have no arguments, there aren't any combinations, so we return the empty list.

+Otherwise, our strategy is to build up the combinations, starting with the empty combination, and then creating all possible new combinations from the previous set.

 So this generates all the combinations of the elements.
 If we want to build a generator that maps every pair of notes to a new note, we just